Preparation and steps for calibration of weighing instruments

 3. Repeatability testing

-The load is located near the highest load of the instrument.
-Usually, this test is conducted within one load.
-However, it can be executed simultaneously under different load values.
-During the testing process, the machine is at zero and then loaded on the receiver.
-At this point, after the carrier stabilizes, record the indication.
+Due to the prevalence of repeatability issues in most instruments, weighing instruments also face the same problem.
+It indicates that a specific load is measured multiple times and the results are always different.
+That's why repeatability testing is necessary before calibration< a> Testing is conducted by replacing the same load multiple times at the same location on the receiver.
+This is done to avoid any bias errors.
+In addition, the testing was conducted under constant and similar settings as well as similar processing< a> The load is located near the highest load of the instrument.
+Usually, this test is conducted within a load.
+However, it can execute simultaneously under different load values.
+During the testing process, the machine is at zero value and then loaded onto the receiver.
+At this point, after the carrier has stabilized, record the indication.
 Now, remove the load again and if necessary, zero the instrument.
-Repeat the process to identify repeatability issues.
+Repeat the process to identify repeatability issues< a>

 5. Other tests

 There are other tests according to the standard.
-However, many of them are not performed during normal calibration, but they can be used for initial verification.
+However, many of them are not performed during normal calibration, but they can be used for initial validation.
 These tests include:

 ● Minimum weight test